Alexandru Jizdan: Minister of Internal Affairs

 In January 2016, Alexandru Jizdan came back to the Ministry of Internal Affairs, in the position of the Minister of the institution.
 In August 2016, at the proposal of Prime Minister Pavel Filip, he was promoted to the General rank.
 The President Nicolae Timofti signed the decree.

-On 23 - 25 of November 2016, the delegation of the Ministry of Internal Affairs, headed by the Minister Alexandru Jizdan, held an official working visit to the Ministry of the Interior, Lithuania.
+On 23-25 November 2016, the delegation of the Ministry of Internal Affairs, headed by the Minister Alexandru Jizdan, held an official working visit to the Ministry of the Interior, Lithuania.
 The purpose of the visit was to share the partnership and improve the experience exchange and good practices.
 In July 2016, Alexandru Jizdan and his Lithuanian counterpart, Tomas Žilinskas, signed in Chișinău a cooperation and mutual assistance agreement in the field of prevention and reaction in exceptional situations, and the Civil Protection and Exceptional Situations Service benefited from a donation of 10 special vehicles for the intervention in exceptional situations.

-On April 12, 2017, the Minister Alexandru Jizdan met with the delegation of the State of Qatar and the Ambassador of the State of Qatar in the Republic of Moldova, E. S. Mohammed Bin Ali Mohammed Al-Maliki.
+On 12 April 2017 the Minister Alexandru Jizdan met with the delegation of the State of Qatar and the Ambassador of the State of Qatar in the Republic of Moldova, E. S. Mohammed Bin Ali Mohammed Al-Maliki.
 The meeting was focused on: capacity building in the field of combating cross-border crime, information analysis and combating terrorism, taking over the Qatari party's experience and transferring know-how regarding the creation of the Training Center for the law enforcement agencies of the Ministry of Defence, sharing and strengthening institutional capacities to increase security at the airport and to identify joint assistance and cooperation projects that will generate consolidated results.